reagent-project/reagent-template/README.md

 support of standalone runnable `jar` or `war` for container deployment.
 A `Procfile` along with the necessary artifacts for Heroku deployment is also provided.

+## Getting Help

+For any questions or discussion please come join us at the [Reagent Google Group](https://groups.google.com/forum/#!forum/reagent-project).

 ## Usage

 Create a new application project: